Group therapy

 Facilitator: Emily Hein, LMSW

-When: Mondays at 5:30pm(Sessions will be an hour long.)
+When: Mondays at 5:30pm for one hour

-Where: Online via telehealth (more details to be provided upon registration)
+Where: Online via telehealth

-Cost: $100 per session (Sliding scale spots available based on income)
+Cost: $100 per session (sliding scale spots available based on income)

 A 10-week psychoeducation refresher and skillbuilding group for adults with OCD.
 This group is ideal for those who are already familiar with OCD pathology and treatment, but are looking to further their peer support, receive more advanced psychoeducation, and learn or revisit skills from Exposure and Response Prevention (ERP) or Acceptance and Commitment Therapy (ACT).
 This group will aim to provide: